Last updated 2024-01-02 12:06:00

-- the appellate instance for cases heard by the administrative courts as courts of the first instance.
+- the appellate instance for cases heard by the Regional Administrative Court as courts of the first instance.

 - the single and last instance for the cases relating to the lawfulness of regulatory administrative acts adopted by the central entities of state administration;

 - the last instance for the cases relating to the complaints against the decisions or omission of the Central Electoral Committee of the Republic of Lithuania, with the exception of those assigned to the competence of the Constitutional Court;